 It’s not easy to create a diverse workforce or diverse teams.
-Employees in organisational diversity teams may need to respond to variations in history, vocabulary and behaviours that would not occur if all of them were from a similar demographic.
+Employees in organizational diversity teams may need to respond to variations in history, vocabulary, and behaviors that would not occur if all of them were from a similar demographic.
 However, the rewards of the diversity of teams make it worthwhile.

-Many organisations with their workforce who see the positives of diversity do not do well in producing it.
-As every corporate objective, it needs preparation and thinking to achieve the advantages of diversity of teams.
+Many organizations with their workforce who see the positives of diversity do not do well in producing it.
+As every corporate objective, it needs preparation and thinking to achieve the advantages of the diversity of teams.

 - Buy-in.
 They won’t support that if the executives and team leaders don’t understand why diversity matters.

 - Deploy well.
-If you don’t have the skill set to run the curriculum and the individuals you put in charge of diversity programmes, it will fail.
+If you don’t have the skill set to run the curriculum and the individuals you put in charge of diversity programs, it will fail.